Wisdom Words ~ Text Readings and Discussion

 The 2020 Wisdom Words texts are Abhinavagupta’s Paramārthasāra followed by The Kashmiri version of the Bhagavad Gita with Abhinavagupta’s commentary.

-We will meet every 2nd and 4th Tuesday evening beginning.
-The discussion will be audio live-streamed via Zoom to registered students.
+We meet every 2nd and 4th Tuesday evening.
+The discussion will be live-streamed via Zoom to registered students.
 This is a two-way livestream.

 about Abhinavagupta’s Paramārthasāra